icirauqui/OCV_TakePictures/README.md

  2 - Usage:

-   Run the program:
+   Run the program from project base dir:

     .takepictures

-   Follow the instructions in the terminal.
+   Follow the instructions in the terminal for initialization.
+   Press *c* for capturing current view.
+Images will be stores in *Captures* folder.